In which type of environment are multicellular organisms, like those in Kingdom Plantae, predominantly found?

 Prepare for the Science Entrance Exam with flashcards and multiple-choice questions.
 Each question provides hints and explanations to boost your confidence.
 Ace your exam!

 Multicellular organisms in Kingdom Plantae are predominantly found in both aquatic and terrestrial environments.
-This classification reflects the diversity and adaptability of plants, which can thrive in a variety of habitats.
+This diversity is a result of evolutionary adaptations that allow various plant species to thrive in different habitats.

 Subscribe